 My headache reduction is at 98%.”

+>

-Dr. Becker has extensive training in the diagnosis of occlusal and TMJ disorders and has incorporated some of the latest technology into his Howard County dental office.
+> Dr. Becker has extensive training in the diagnosis of occlusal and TMJ disorders and has incorporated some of the latest technology into his Howard County dental office near you.
 With the use of Tekscan digital technology, Dr. Becker can more accurately determine an imbalance in the bite and create a customized treatment plan.